oneapi-src/oneAPI-samples/RenderingToolkit/README.md

 ## Getting Started Samples

 Please try the getting started sample programs in order.
-Outputs of a sample may serve as inputs for anothe sample.
+Outputs of a sample may serve as inputs for another sample.

 | Order | Component      | Folder                                             | Description |
 | -- | --------- | ------------------------------------------------ | - |